 Sometimes booking separate one-way tickets represents cost savings compared to a roundtrip.
 You can mix and match airlines and departure dates for each leg of your journey, allowing you to optimize your travel plans.

-For longer trips or multiple-city trips, it may be beneficial to book open jaw tickets.
 An open-jaw ticket is one where the origin and destination are different.
 For instance, if you plan to fly from City A to City B, then travel overland or take another flight from City B to City C, an open-jaw ticket can accommodate this multi-city itinerary.

 Multiple websites charge a fee to email you airfare deals departing from airports you select when you sign up.
 The services are cost-effective compared to the savings they can represent when taking advantage of an airfare deal.